 You can also have multiple keys farming at the same time, but be careful with this.
 Each key has to sync separately, and if you change pools in one computer (computer A), then you must sync up your wallet on computer B in order to farm it separately.
 If computer B has multiple keys, make sure to sync each key up to the latest changes in the Plot NFT.

 Pool fees refer to the small cut that pools take when they distribute rewards to farmers.
+Each pool can set their own fee structure.

 If you enter into an invalid state, you need to re-join or change to self-pooling again.
 This can happen if you close the GUI before a pool switching operation has finalized.
 Please click "change pool", and re-enter the pool URL, or switch to self pooling.
 Sometimes you might need to wait a bit for the pool switching timeout to finish.